All Episodes

 What you end up with is because of their good graces.

-I voted for keys.
+I voted for Keyes.

-And but there are just so many things.
+But there are just so many things.

-I totally let me tell you something here, Jamie.
+Let me tell you something here, Jamie.

 I understand how you feel totally.

-When you have Senator McCain describing uh and when he's pandering and talking to the illegals that are here that describing them as the backbone of America, the future backbone of America, as the people that are being most discriminated against in this country.
+When you have Senator McCain describing, when he's pandering and talking to the illegals that are here, describing them as the backbone of America, the future backbone of America, as the people that are being most discriminated against in this country, I can understand how it totally rubs you the wrong way.

-Rubs me the wrong way.
+It rubs me the wrong way.

-That you uh because the the stakes are being raised here and and uh you're being told that you have to react and treat uh the illegals in a certain way, or there's something wrong with you.
+And I understand what you're saying about you feel like they're turning you into a discriminating person or discriminatory person because the stakes are being raised here and you're being told that you have to react and treat the illegals in a certain way or there's something wrong with you.

-Your reaction to this uh is entirely understandable.
+Your reaction to this is entirely understandable.

-But uh I'm I I've just keep your emotions high.
+But just keep your emotions high.

 Jamie, I appreciate it.